William John Croot

 1st because I will have nothing to do with them

-I have nothing but contentious feelings towards Mr C Smith for his own and his present sakes but on the ground will carefully look over my uncles John’s will.
+I have nothing but contentious feelings towards Mr C Smith for his own and his present sakes but on the ground will carefully look over my uncle John’s will.

 You will see that their power is after all, very circumscribed and my own very considerable.